Meta Pixel Code img Skip Navigation

 Schedule Your Water Heater Service Today

 If your water heater burner isn’t working properly, don’t wait for the problem to escalate.
-Whether it’s an ignition failure, gas supply issue, or thermocouple malfunction, Aztec Plumbing’s experienced team is ready to help.
+Whether it’s an ignition failure, gas supply issue, or thermocouple malfunction, Aztec Plumbing’s experienced team is ready to help with all of your water heater services.

-Call Aztec Plumbing today to schedule a burner inspection and restore reliable hot water to your home.
+Call Aztec Plumbing at (239) 932-2959 today to schedule a burner inspection and restore reliable hot water to your home.

 A water heater that won’t fill up can leave you with an unexpected cold shower and a frustrating plumbing issue.
 At Aztec Plumbing, we’ve been providing trusted water heater solutions in Fort Myers for years, tackling common issues like sediment buildup, faulty valves, and hard water blockages.
 Our expert plumbers diagnose and resolve these problems efficiently, ensuring your system operates at peak performance.